Please look, but don’t pick fungi

 You can learn more about forest fungi by joining an approved educational fungi event.
 These event organisers have applied for permission to run an event on Forestry England land.
 Check out our approved local event listings near you for opportunities.

-If you would like to organise a fungi foray, please contact your local team at least eight weeks in advance.
+If you would like to organise a fungi educational walk, please contact your local team at least eight weeks in advance.

 Commercial fungi picking